 We checked out several predictions for trending beverages in 2019 and have this to report: It appears consumers are demanding more healthy and/or functional beverages.
 Here are some of our favorites:

-Low-calorie sweet options.
-Be gone, high-fructose corn syrup: consumers want more natural juices (from the fruits and veggies themselves) as well as more natural sweeteners, such as monkfruit, stevia, brown rice syrup, and banana puree.
+Be gone, high-fructose corn syrup: consumers want more natural juices (from the fruits and veggies themselves) as well as more natural sweeteners, such as monk fruit, stevia, brown rice syrup, and banana puree.
 Expect to see more demand for beverages without the old standard sweeteners like the white stuff.
-[Editor's Note: If you are looking to create a refreshing beverage at home, use some bubbly water, fresh fruit, and a little monkfruit sweetener from our sponsor, Now Foods.
+[Editor's Note: If you are looking to create a refreshing beverage at home, use some bubbly water, fresh fruit, and a little monk fruit sweetener from our sponsor, Now Foods.
 Delicious and refreshing without the added sugar of conventional fruit-flavored sodas.]

-Yes, the substance that is associated with cosmetics and beauty is creeping into beverages too.
-You may see marine-based collagen (from algae) added to beverages like matcha tea and protein powders.
+Yes, the substance that is associated with cosmetics and beauty is creeping into beverages too and you may see marine-based collagen (from algae) added to beverages like matcha tea and protein powders.
 Collagen is tasteless, odorless, dissolves easily, and is stable in solutions—all of which make it easy to mix into beverages.
 [Editor's Note: NeoCell has a flavorless collagen powder and a fruity berry-lemon flavor as well.]

 Which beverage trends are you going to try and follow?

 To learn more about trends and healthier choices every day, sign up for our newsletter.